styxlab/kubernetes-mongodb-shard/README.md

 clusters with a minimum of 3 nodes and very large clusters with 100+ nodes.

-Great care is taken to distribute data accross the cluster to maximize data redundancy and high availability.
+Great care has been taken to distribute data accross the cluster to maximize data redundancy and high availability.
 In addition we bind disk space with the kubernetes hostPath option in order to maximize I/O throughput.